-Additionally, you are now able to order and bring food and drink from La Plancha and enjoy it in the Performance Space, offering a casual dinner and a movie type event.
+You are now able to order and bring food and drink from La Plancha, the fine adjoining restaurant and enjoy it in the Performance Space, offering a casual dinner and a movie type event.

-The $5 suggested donation/admission at the door will go for expenses and to bring in filmmakers for other screenings.
+The $5 suggested donation/admission at the door is used for expenses and to bring in filmmakers for other screenings.